DanielJerolm/gpcc/README.md

 $ vscode .
 ```

-GPCC uses two separate build-folders for the _productive_ environment and for the _unittest_ environment.
+GPCC uses separate build-folders for the _productive_ environment, for the _unittest_ environment, and for the _unittest_ environment with UBSan.
 During CMake initialization of a build-folder, a file `compile_commands.json` will be created in the build-folder.
 The file is required by Intellisense to understand the code.

 In the previous chapters, the CMake initialization of the build-folders has been accomplished via the shell-scripts in the scripts-folder.
-Most actions that can be accomplished via the scripts can also be triggered via vscode tasks.
+A subset of the scripts can be invoked via vscode tasks.
+With the vscode settings supplied with GPCC, you can build the _productive_ environment and the _unittest_ environment _without_ UBSan from within vscode.

 Let's configure the build folders.
 Run the following tasks:
 - Main menue: Terminal --> Run Task... --> CMake configure: Native Linux productive (release)
 - Main menue: Terminal --> Run Task... --> CMake configure: Native Linux unittest (debug)